perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 A Service Level Indicator can be edited by clicking the `pencil` icon in the row.

-If `Service Level Indicators` have been configured via [profiles](https://docs.perfana.io/docs/administration/administration.html#profiles-configuration) they can't be edited or removed.
+If `Service Level Indicators` have been configured via [profiles](https://docs.perfana.io/docs/administration/administration.html#profiles-configuration) they can't be edited or removed (only by an user with the `admin` role).
 These `Service Level Indicators` will display the originating `profile` in the last column of the table.
 The only property that can be edited for these Service Level Indicators is the `Only apply to metrics matching regex pattern` property

 ### Regular expression helper
 {: .no_toc }